asr4memory/asr-transcribe/README.md

 - `_summary_de.txt` contains the German abstract.
 - `_summary_en.txt` contains the English abstract.

-Both files are stored inside each bag’s `data/abstracts/` directory.
+Both files are stored inside each bag's `data/content_extraction/` directory.
 The prompts favour concise, third-person prose and silently correct minor ASR issues.
 When the LLM step fails, transcription continues without summaries.

+## Table of Contents (experimental)

+If `llm.use_toc` is enabled, the workflow generates a structured table of contents from the transcript.
+The LLM analyses topic shifts and creates a hierarchical outline with timestamps.

+For example, with the default `["de", "en"]` configuration:

+- `_toc_de.vtt` contains the German table of contents.
+- `_toc_en.vtt` contains the English table of contents.

+The output is a VTT file with chapter markers (H1/H2/H3 levels) that can be used for navigation in media players.
+Each entry includes a title and precise time range derived from the transcript.
+When the LLM step fails, transcription continues without the table of contents.

 ## Output